-This explains what comparative statics are and shows you how to calculate them.
-Most of the reason why we do game theory is to calculate comparative statics, so this is an important lecture for anyone serious about learning the subject.
+This lecture explains what comparative statics are and shows you how to calculate them.
+Most of the purpose of game theory is to calculate comparative statics, so this is an important lecture for anyone serious about learning the subject.

 - Each of these steps is fairly easy to do; just be careful not to make any silly mistakes in the process.